HyungseobKim/NavMesh/Description/Triangulation.md

 ## Polygon Triangulation
 Here we will discuss the algorithm that triangulates monotone pieces, so we can generate navigation meshes.
-Since we already divided the polygon into simpler shapes, this algorithm is not so complicated actually.
+Since we already divided the polygon into a simpler shape, this algorithm is not so complicated actually.
 Our stratgey is similar to the previous section; scanning each piece from the top to the bottom, vertex by vertex.

 ### Label vertices